sebastiendfortier/cmcdict/doc/intro.rst

 What is it?
 -----------

-cmcdict is a set of functions that help querying the operational variable dictionnary.
+cmcdict is a set of python functions that help querying the operational variable dictionnary.

 cmcdict philosophy
 ------------------